TEACHER IN CHARGE: Mr Danny Warrilow

 COSTS: The fees for football depends at what level a student is playing.
 Each student would pay one of the following fees;

-Junior Wednesday League $85 Including personalised replica shirt
+Junior Wednesday League $90, including personalised replica shirt

-Senior Saturday Leagues $125 For players in the 1st XI, 2nd XI & 3rd XI teams
+Senior Saturday Leagues $125, for players in the 2nd XI & 3rd XI teams

 These charges cover competition fees, referee payments, playing shirts, subsidised van transport and the purchase of additional equipment.
 Elite team members will have additional charges added to their school account for tournament travel, accommodation and food at a later date.
 Parents involved in coaching or managing may have their son(s) fees subsidised or waived depending on their role.